nhs-england-tools/repository-template/docs/adr/ADR-001_Use_git_hook_and_GitHub_action_to_check_the_editorconfig_compliance.md

 - a single Bash script will be implemented
 - it will be placed in the `scripts/githooks` directory
-- the name of the file will be `editorconfig-pre-commit.sh`
+- the name of the file will be `check-file-format.sh`
-- there will be a `pre-commit` runner included
+- there will be a `pre-commit` runner installed by the [pre-commit](https://pre-commit.com/) framework using a make target
-- the GitHub Action will call the git hook `editorconfig-pre-commit.sh` script directly
+- the GitHub Action will call the git hook `check-file-format.sh` script directly
 - and a couple of `Makefile` targets like `config`, `githooks-install` will be implemented to bootstrap the project

 The intention of this decision is to guide any other git hook and GitHub Action implementations.